peteroupc/html3dutil/tutorials/filters.md

       The graphics filter can either use the current pixel's color or change it for each pixel.
       As a result, a "filtered" version of the current frame will be drawn.

-Currently, the HTML 3D Library only supports one filter at a time, so if the HTML app needs to use more than one effect, say, a grayscale and blur, both effects need to be combined in the same graphics filter shader.

 ## Examples <a id=Examples></a>

 * [squares.html](https://peteroupc.github.io/html3dutil/demos/squares.html) - Demonstrates graphics filters.